williamcorsel/refind-themify/README.md

     ```
 3. Fill in the script interaction prompts to set the wanted options.

+## Usage

+The script will ask you to fill in the following options:

+1. Set the install path.
+If your rEFInd install is not placed in the default `/boot/efi/EFI/refind/` location, change this here.

+2. Select icons.
+The script looks for icon themes in the `themes` folder.
+This folder currently contains some example icons in `svg` format.
+See [here](THEMES.md) how they look.

+3. Select a background image.
+The script looks for background images (`svg` or `png`) in the `backgrounds` folder.

+4. Select the icon size.
+A few default values are provided.
+The `svg` icons will be converted to `png` at the requested icon size.

+5. UI options.
+You can choose to hide certain UI elements for a cleaner look. `text-only` will remove the text hints that are displayed by default. `all` will also remove all of the secondary options.
+See [here](https://www.rodsbooks.com/refind/configfile.html) for more details.

+6. Pick a font & font size.
+Leaving this empty will use rEFInd's default font.
+Otherwise a new font image file will be created.

 ## Create a new theme

 1. Create a new subfolder in the `themes` folder with the name of your theme.